GTCS Game Engine:

 We create our light source as normal making sure to enable the calculation of shadows.

 Next, we add the light source to the renderables.
 We make sure to apply a Z position to the GameObject that will be casting a shadow.
 Then we create the ShadowReceiver object sending in the background GameObject.
-We call addShadowCaster() with the caster's GameObject.
+We call addShadowCaster()

 Our draw and update functions are the same as previous examples except, for those GameObjects that must render shadows, we draw using the ShadowReceiver objects.